 Your ESP may include one of the following:

-Your own why: the reason why you show up online can be another great way to create a USP, as it ties in with your own personal story, a potential obstacle you have overcome in life, or even the solution to a problem you faced, creating a stronger bond with your audience.
+- Your why: the reason why you show up online can be another great way to create a USP, as it ties in with your own story, a potential obstacle you have overcome in life, or even the solution to a problem you faced, creating a stronger bond with your audience.

 Your updated USP and ESP in a mission statement goes a bit like this: